mrd0ll4r/chihaya-optmem-peerstore/README.md

     Unless you really know what you're doing, using at least 1024 shards is recommended.

-- `random_parallelism` specifies the number of parallel random sources to be used per shard.
-    A higher number improves lock contention but consumes a lot of memory.
-    A value of zero will be interpreted as a value of 8.

 - `gc_interval` is the interval at which (or rather: the pause between) garbage collection runs.
     Garbage collection collects peers that have not announced for a certain amount of time and empty swarms.

-- `gc_cutoff` is the maximum duration a peer is allowed to go without announcing before being marked for garbage collection.
+- `peer_lifetime` is the maximum duration a peer is allowed to go without announcing before being marked for garbage collection.
     A low multiple of the announce interval is recommended.
-    For example: If the announce interval is 10 minutes, choose 11 to 15 minutes for the `gc_cutoff`.
+    For example: If the announce interval is 10 minutes, choose 11 to 15 minutes for the `peer_lifetime`.

+- `prometheus_reporting_interval` is the interval at which metrics will be aggregated and reported to Prometheus.
+    Collecting these metrics, although it's usually very fast, runs in linear time in regards to the number of swarms (=infohashes) tracked.
+    If your tracker is very large, it might be beneficial to increase the reporting interval.

 ## Limitations
 This `PeerStore` does not save PeerIDs.